You are here

 Types of Aid

 There are four basic types of financial aid available: grants, scholarships, loans and work-study.
-Funding sources include federal, state, college and private sources.
+Funding sources include federal, state, university and private sources.
 Our financial aid staff will develop a financial package that includes a combination of these funding sources tailored to the student’s particular situation based on the eligibility formulas.

 Grants and Scholarships are funds that do not have to be paid back.
 Scholarships are usually merit-based aid awarded to students who have a special characteristic, skill, talent or academic ability.
 In some cases, financial need is also given consideration in awarding scholarships and/or grants.

-Jobs are available to students through the Federal Work Study or Felician College Student Employment programs.
+Jobs are available to students through the Federal Work Study or Felician University Student Employment programs.
 Students who are offered jobs have the opportunity to work on or off campus to earn money to help pay educational expenses.
 Additional information may be obtained from the Career Services Office.